blundbye/Getting_And_Cleaning_Data/Codebook.md

-Domain             | Time or frequency of domain signal (Time or Frequency) Instrument         | Measuring instrument (Accelerometer or Gyroscope) Acceleration       | Acceleration signal (Body or Gravity (if any)) JerkFlag           | Jerk signal (yes or no) MagnitudeFlag      | Magnitude of the signals calculated using the Euclidean norm (yes or no) MeasureType        | Type of measure (Mean or Standard Deviation) AxialDirection     | Direction of 3-axial signals (X, Y, or Z (if any)) AverageValue       | Average of each measure for each activity and each subject
+Domain             | Time or frequency of domain signal (Time or Frequency) Instrument         | Measuring instrument (Accelerometer or Gyroscope) Acceleration       | Acceleration signal (Body or Gravity (if any)) JerkFlag           | Jerk signal (Yes or No) MagnitudeFlag      | Magnitude of the signals calculated using the Euclidean norm (Yes or No) MeasureType        | Type of measure (Mean or Standard Deviation) AxialDirection     | Direction of 3-axial signals (X, Y, or Z (if any)) AverageValue       | Average of each measure for each activity and each subject